exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 With each merge into the main branch the CI updates the documentation for the main branch in github-pages/main.
 For feature branches the CI checks this deployment process by creating a branch github-pages/<feature-branch-name>. but it removes the branch directly after pushing it.
-However, you can run this also locally for testing purposes or checking the branch with Github Pages in a fork of the main repostory.
+However, you can run this also locally for testing purposes or checking the branch with Github Pages in a fork of the main repository.
 The scripts which are responsible for the deployment are::

     deploy-to-github-pages-current # creates or updates github-pages/<current-branch-name>